Let's Groove: Commercial performance

 The song peaked at number three in the US, becoming their 7th and last top 10 hit.
 It also spent eight weeks at number one on the Billboard Hot Soul Singles chart in late 1981 and early 1982 and was the second R&B song of 1982 on the year-end charts.

-The single sold over a million copies in the US and has been certified gold by the RIAA as until the RIAA lowered the sales levels for certified singles in 1989, a Gold single equalled 1 million units sold.
-"Let's Groove" was also certified silver in the UK by the British Phonographic Industry.
+The single sold over a million copies in the US and has been certified gold by the RIAA as until the RIAA lowered the sales levels for certified singles in 1989, a gold single equalled 1 million units sold.
+"Let's Groove" was also certified platinum in the UK by the British Phonographic Industry.

 Music video

 The accompanying music video of "Let's Groove" was the first ever to be played on Video Soul on BET.
-Heavy with vintage electronic effects, the video was created by Ron Hays using the Scanimate analog computer system at Image West, Ltd.
+Heavy with vintage electronic effects, the video was directed and created by Ron Hays using the Scanimate analog computer system at Image West, Ltd.

-The whole style of the music video later went on to influence Bruno Mars' "Treasure".
+The style of the music video influenced that of Bruno Mars' "Treasure".